promiseNwafor/sales-insights/README.md

 2. Open your web browser and navigate to http://127.0.0.1:8050/ to view the dashboard.

 ## Usage
-- **Sales by Gender: Use the bar chart to compare total products sold and total sales revenue by gender.**
+- **Sales by Gender**: Use the bar chart to compare total products sold and total sales revenue by gender.
-- **Sales by Product Category: Use the bar charts to compare total sales revenue and total products sold by product category.**
+- **Sales by Product Category**: Use the bar charts to compare total sales revenue and total products sold by product category.
-- **Interactive Filters: Use the dropdowns and date picker to filter the data displayed in the visualizations and data table.**
+- **Interactive Filters**: Use the dropdowns and date picker to filter the data displayed in the visualizations and data table.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.